 - You need to support multiple LLM providers (OpenAI, Anthropic, Cohere, open-source models) within the same system.

-- Your team is prototyping rapidly and values the breadth of LangChain’s integration ecosystem — over 700 integrations across vector stores, document loaders, and tools.
+- Your team is prototyping rapidly and values the breadth of LangChain’s integration ecosystem, with over 700 integrations across vector stores, document loaders, and tools.

 - Your agent workflows require complex, non-linear execution graphs that benefit from LangGraph’s explicit state machine model.